mhjensen/Physics321/README.md

 _Recommended textbook_:
 -John R. Taylor, Classical Mechanics (Univ.
 Sci.
 Books 2005), https://www.uscibooks.com/taylor2.htm, see also https://github.com/mhjensen/Physics321/tree/master/doc/Literature
 _Additional textbooks_:
--Anders Malthe-Sørenssen, Elementary Mechanics using Python (Springer 2015), https://www.springer.com/gp/book/9783319195957 and https://github.com/mhjensen/Physics321/tree/master/doc/Literature
+- Anders Malthe-Sørenssen, Elementary Mechanics using Python (Springer 2015), https://www.springer.com/gp/book/9783319195957 and https://github.com/mhjensen/Physics321/tree/master/doc/Literature
--Alessandro Bettini, A Course in Classical Physics 1 -- Mechanics (Springer 2017), https://github.com/mhjensen/Physics321/tree/master/doc/Literature and https://www.springer.com/gp/book/9783319292564
+- Alessandro Bettini, A Course in Classical Physics 1 -- Mechanics (Springer 2017), https://github.com/mhjensen/Physics321/tree/master/doc/Literature and https://www.springer.com/gp/book/9783319292564
 _Lecture notes_:
 Posted lecture notes are in the doc/pub folder here or at https://mhjensen.github.io/Physics321/doc/web/course.html for easier viewing.
 They are not meant to be a replacement for textbook.
 These notes are updated on a weekly basis and a _git pull_ should thus always give you the latest update.